dimagi/commcare-cloud/hosting_docs/source/installation/1-quick-monolith-install.rst

 If you wish to let other team memebers run commcare-cloud commands, you can refer to :ref:`reference/3-user-management:User Access Management`.

-Once you have installed CommCareHQ successfully you can refer to :ref:`installation/2-manual-install:First Steps with CommCare HQ` before making your CommCareHQ live.
+Once you have installed CommCare HQ successfully you can refer to :ref:`installation/2-manual-install:First Steps with CommCare HQ` before making your CommCare HQ live.

 Troubleshooting